Carmarthenshire Land Sailing Club: History

 The Club, was created from the now defunct, Pendine Wind Sports Club and the Cefn Sidan Landyachting Club, in order to provide a single organisation to allow controlled use of the beaches for Landyachting and associated sports.

 Access to Pembrey was opened again on 7 November 2004, after a ban was enforced by Carmarthenshire council.

 Access to Pendine was opened again on 28 May 2005, after a similar ban was enforced by Carmarthenshire council.

 Regulation

 Use of the beaches for Landsailing, is restricted to members of Carmarthenshire Land Sailing Club, who hold the specified £5M Public Liability insurance, as stipulated by Carmarthenshire council.

 Unfortunately as of December 31, 2007 the club is no longer affiliated to the British Federation of Sand & Landyacht Clubs (BFSLYC).

-The club welcomes members from all aspects of Landsailing, including Kite buggys, Speedsails, Blokarts, Land yachts and Kitewings.
+The club welcomes members from all aspects of Landsailing, including Kite buggies, Speedsails, Blokarts, Land yachts and Kitewings.
 The only classes of land yacht not permitted on either Pendine or Pembrey are Class 2 Land yachts.